Bruno Dyck Research and Writing

 Thought and Anabaptist-Mennonite Theology to the ethics of stakeholder prioritization for

+the natural environment.”
 Journal of Religion and Business Ethics, 3(1).

 This article draws on theology to argue for seeing the natural environment as a stakeholder in organization and management theory.